alyssaaugsburger/DataSciencePortfolio/README.md

 Data science projects to demonstrate knowledge and skills

 ## Contents
-- Python OOP: An object oriented programming project using Python 3
+- Python OOP: an object oriented programming project using Python 3
 - sql_with_bigquery: example of formulating and executing SQL queries for selected business questions